 Market risk refers primarily to the risk of loss which results from changes in costs, foreign exchange rates and interest rates.
 The Company is exposed to fluctuations in interest rates, as its regulated return on equity is derived using a formulaic approach that takes anticipated interest rates into account.
-The Company is not currently exposed to material commodity price risk or material foreign exchange risk.
+The Company is not currently exposed to material commodity price risk.